go-wyvern/gplot/README.md

-gplot - A drawing engine using Go+, a code similar to matlab drawing engine
+gplot - A Go+ drawing Engine with a syntax similar to matlab

 ========